-The District marketed rain barrels through multiple channels in 2017.
-Our marketing materials introduced rain barrels to those unfamiliar with them and emphasized their utility in preventing flooding and improving water quality.
-The marketing efforts also countered common barriers to acceptance of rain barrels: to address concerns about the difficulty of installation, simple installation instructions were included in every barrel and a link to an installation video developed in 2016 by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) continued to be available with an easy to follow demonstration; concerns that rain barrels would have a negative impact on the appearance of a property were countered by using photography of rain barrels installed in beautifully landscaped yards.
+The District marketed rain barrels through multiple channels in 2018.
+Our marketing materials educated the public about the value of rain barrels in preventing flooding and improving water quality while countering barriers to their acceptance.
+To address concerns about the difficulty of installation, simple installation instructions were included in every barrel, and a link to an installation video developed by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) was available.
+Concerns that rain barrels would have a negative impact on the appearance of a property were countered by using photography of rain barrels installed in beautifully landscaped yards.

-PUBLICATIONS: The District had created a rain barrel brochure that continued to be distributed at all community outreach events in 2017.
-The brochure provides specific details for ordering (See MWRD Rain Barrel Brochure on the enclosed CD.)

-The District continued to print an installation, use and maintenance instructional guide for rain barrels which were distributed with our rain barrels and available at mwrd.org.
-(See MWRD Rain Barrel Instructions on the enclosed CD.)
+PUBLICATIONS: The District created a rain barrel brochure that continued to be distributed at all community outreach events in 2018.
+The brochure provides specific details for ordering (See MWRD Rain Barrel Brochure on the enclosed CD).
+The District continued to print an installation, use and maintenance instructional guide for rain barrels which was distributed with our rain barrels.
+The instructional guide is also available at mwrd.org.
+(See MWRD Rain Barrel Instructions on the enclosed CD).

-SOCIAL MEDIA: The District promoted rain barrels throughout the year on social media by posting photos, press releases, videos and sharing the productive uses of rain barrels and other green infrastructure via Facebook and Twitter.
-Postings included general educational information regarding the environmental and monetary value of utilizing rain barrels, while other postings detailed specific events where rain barrels would be or were distributed to community members.
+SOCIAL MEDIA: The District promoted rain barrels throughout the year on social media by posting photos, press releases, and videos and sharing the productive uses of rain barrels and other green infrastructure tools via Facebook, Twitter, LinkedIn, YouTube and Instagram.
+Postings included general educational information regarding the environmental and monetary value of utilizing rain barrels, while other postings detailed specific events where rain barrels would be or were distributed to the public.

 WEBSITE: Rain barrels were prominently advertised with a large graphic on the home page of the District's website, mwrd.org.
-The rain barrel content on mwrd.org was refreshed in 2017 to match the messaging and content of the other marketing materials.
+The rain barrel content is refreshed as changes to the program are incorporated.